-Power Integrations Inc (NASDAQ:POWI) is trading with a trailing P/E of 70.8x, which is higher than the industry average of 24.3x.
-Although some investors may jump to the conclusion that you should avoid the stock or sell if you own it, understanding the assumptions behind the P/E ratio might change your mind.
+Power Integrations Inc (NASDAQ:POWI) trades with a trailing P/E of 74.6, which is higher than the industry average of 23.1.
+While this might not seem positive, it is important to understand the assumptions behind the P/E ratio before you make any investment decisions.
 Today, I will explain what the P/E ratio is as well as what you should look out for when using it.
-Check out our latest analysis for Power Integrations

 P/E Calculation for POWI